CutbackTG/infernal-festival/README.md

 - Links are accessible (e.g., labelled properly for screen readers).
 - Users can easily find and access the festival's social media presence within 10 seconds of landing on the site during testing.

-Please visit section [Testing User stories from User Experience (UX)] (#testing-user-stories-from-user-experience-(ux)) for targeted testing to match these user defined requirements.
+Please visit section [Testing User stories from User Experience (UX)] for targeted testing to match these user defined requirements.

 # Design